inkita/LinkedIn-Assistant/README.md

 # LinkedIn-Assistant

-This directory contains the scripts and workflows used to preprocess raw job and candidate datasets into clean, structured, and linkable representations for downstream modeling and knowledge-graph construction.
+This directory contains the scriptsto preprocess raw job and candidate datasets into clean, structured, and linkable representations for downstream modeling and knowledge-graph construction.

 ## Overview